We are a hub for the digital inclusion community in Aotearoa

 With everything from banking to government services going online, people who are not able to access those services are increasingly disadvantaged.

-Show more about the problems we're confronting.
+Show more about

 COVID 19 lockdowns have highlighted the digital divide.
 DECA grew out of the understanding that the causes of digital inequity are greater than any one organisation can solve.